Skip navigation

 Natalie Santiago

-Natalie Santiago’s Gulf Impact Project was titled Comparing the Distribution of Macroinvertebrate Communities above and below a Still in the Lower Bouie River.
-The purpose of the Project was to better understand how surrounding environments, species, and communities are affected by the health of surrounding waterways.
+Natalie Santiago’s Gulf Impact Project, "Comparing the Distribution of Macroinvertebrate Communities Above and Below a Still in the Lower Bouie River," studied how surrounding environments, species, and communities are affected by the health of surrounding waterways.
 The Project developed knowledge of the surrounding waterways along the Mississippi Gulf Coast, identified potential ways to determine the health of a body of water and how this affects the surrounding environments, communities, and species.
 Bioindicators were used to attempt to determine the ecosystem health to identify ways to create a more livable and resilient Gulf Region.

 Maya Wood

-Maya Wood’s Gulf Impact Project was titled A Coastal Community: How Small Business is Making a Big Impact on the Mississippi Coast.
-The purpose of the Project was to highlight local businesses by giving a voice and platform to Mississippi residents that showcase the people and places living along the vibrant Gulf Coast.
-The project consisted of 4 published stories in a special series ran through Seaside Social News.
-Each story included a roundup review of the small business climate per county/city in the identified industries/markets and their positive effects on the Gulf Coast region and surrounding communities as relates to sustainability, resiliency and efficiency.
+Maya Wood’s Gulf Impact Project, "A Coastal Community: How Small Business is Making a Big Impact on the Mississippi Coast," highlighted local businesses by giving a voice and platform to Mississippi residents to showcase the people and places living along the vibrant Gulf Coast.
+The project published four stories in a special series run through Seaside Social News.
+Each story reviewed the small business climate per county/city in the identified industries/markets and its positive effects on the Gulf Coast region and surrounding communities.

 Amanda Compton-Ortiz of Seaside Social News assisted Maya with her Gulf Impact Project.
-Seaside Social News is a local society resource for good news across the Mississippi Gulf Coast that hopes that you feel a sense of community when you venture through our stories of the vibrant coast life.
+Seaside Social News is a local society resource for good news across the Mississippi Gulf Coast that hopes that you feel a sense of community when you venture through their stories of the vibrant coast life.

 Gulf Scholars